mosaicnetworks/babble-android/docs/firstapp/firstapp.rst

     }

 We have removed our key generation in the onCreate method.
-Instead ``MainActivity`` now extends ``BaseConfigActivity``.
+Instead, ``MainActivity`` now extends ``BaseConfigActivity``.
 The ``BaseConfigActivity`` provides screens to create **New** and to **Join** networks.
 We just need to define the callback event handlers for each case.
-The further processing is identical in both cases - both result in your babble node being started and in a babble network -- the only difference is the number of nodes.
+The further processing is identical in both cases - both result in your Babble node being started and in a Babble network -- the only difference is the number of nodes.

 If you want more control over the network joining screens, the branches with 0.2.1 suffices in the github repo have a worked version using activities